NoriFe/NoriFe/README.md

 - 🔭 I’m currently working on project **"quickquizz"** Ruby on Rails APP

-- 🌱 I’m currently working to improve my skills in Ruby on Rails
+- 🌱 I’m currently working to improve my skills in Ruby on Rails, React, PHP with Laravel

 - 👨‍💻 All of my projects are available at [https://github.com/NoriFe](https://github.com/NoriFe)